Energy Transition

 Enverus Intelligence® | Research, Inc. (EIR) is a subsidiary of Enverus that publishes energy-sector research focused on the oil, natural gas, power and renewable industries.
 EIR publishes reports including asset and company valuations, resource assessments, technical evaluations, and macro-economic forecasts and helps make intelligent connections for energy industry participants, service companies, and capital providers worldwide.
 EIR is registered with the U.S. Securities and Exchange Commission as a foreign investment adviser.
 Click here to learn more.

-Alex joined Enverus in April of 2022 as a member of the CCUS team before shifting coverage to Low Carbon Fuels with an initial emphasis on hydrogen.
+Alex joined Enverus in April 2022 as a member of the CCUS team before shifting coverage to Low Carbon Fuels with an initial emphasis on hydrogen.
 He holds a degree in mechanical engineering from the University of Calgary, which he earned in 2020.
 Prior to joining Enverus, he completed a 12-month internship and gained two years of post-graduate experience at Canadian Natural Resources Limited, where he worked at their Horizon Oilsands Plant.
-Alex is based in Enverus's Calgary office.
+Alex is based in Enverus' Calgary office.

 Subscribe to the Enverus Blog